Who’s the Best Flat-Fee Realtor for First-Time Sellers in Utah?

 by | May 6, 2026

 Selling a home for the first time is a lot.
 There’s the emotional weight of leaving a place you’ve made yours, the unfamiliar pile of paperwork, and the sticker shock of realizing how much a percentage-based commission can carve out of your equity.
 That’s where flat-fee real estate comes in.
-Homie is the flat-fee brokerage built for Utah sellers who want full agent representation without handing over $15,000 to $25,000 in commissions on their first sale.
+Homie is a flat-fee brokerage built for Utah sellers who want full agent representation without paying a percentage that can run into five figures on a first sale.

 What is a flat-fee real estate brokerage, and why does it matter for first-time sellers?